 The Company has granted its franchisees the right to operate outlets under various brands for a certain period and subject to the terms and conditions specified in the franchise agreements.
 The agreements provide for an initial franchise revenue payable upon execution of the agreements.
-The initial franchise revenue payment covers the construction of franchisee's unit, training of staff, signage, promotional materials, and equipment.
-Franchise revenue recognized as part of "Revenue" amounted to ₱17.7 million and ₱5.5 million in 2022 and 2021, respectively (see Note 14).
+The initial franchise revenue payment covers the construction of franchisee's unit, training of staff, signage, promotional materials, equipment and supply of goods or raw materials.
+Franchise revenue recognized as part of "Revenue" amounted to ₱5.7 million and ₱ 3.3 million in March 2023 and March 2022, respectively (see Note 14).

-22. Income Taxes
+21. Income Taxes

-The Company's provision for current income tax represents RCIT in 2022 and 2021 and MCIT in 2020.
+The Company's provision for current income tax represents RCIT in 2023 and 2022

 On March 26, 2021, RA No. 11534 or the "Corporate Recovery and Tax Incentives for Enterprises ("CREATE") Act" (the "Act") was signed into law by the President of the Philippines.
 Under the Act, domestic corporations will be subject to 25% or 20% RCIT depending on the amount of total assets or total amount of taxable income.
 In addition, MCIT shall be computed at 1% of gross income for a period of three years.
-The changes in the income tax rates became effective beginning July 1, 2020.
+The changes in the income tax rates retrospectively became effective beginning July 1, 2020.

-The income tax rates used, however, in preparing the financial statements as at and for the year ended December 31, 2020 were still at 30% and 2% for RCIT and MCIT, respectively.
+The income tax rates used, however, in preparing the financial statements as at and for the year ended December 31, 2020 were still 30% and 2% for RCIT and MCIT, respectively.
 The effect of the reduction in tax rates was recognized as part of the 2021 income tax expense, as required by PAS 12, Income Taxes.
 Details of the adjusted amounts are as follows: